DoaaDaban/Reading-Notess/README.md

 -It takes courage to grow up and become who you really are.

-And you can check out this [link](https://www.atlassian.com/blog/inside-atlassian/growth-mindset) to read more about that topic.
+And you can check out this [link](https://www.atlassian.com/blog/inside-atlassian/growth-mindset) to read more abou

-eedit ver...

 ###**About my self**